xakpc/DotnetPrompt/Docs/docs/getting_started.md

 var executor = chain.GetExecutor();
 ```

-Now we can run that chain only specifying the product!
+Now we can run that chain only specifying input value.

 ```csharp
 var result = await executor.PromptAsync("I have some exciting news to share with you!");